Puthumaippiththan

 style.
 By his stories he has shown to us that a story can exist not

-only without plot,30 without characterization,3l and without
+only without plot,30 without characterization,3l

-carefully created atmosphere,32 but without any other rules by
+and without carefully created atmosphere,32 but without

-which fictional life is projected through imagination.
+any other rules by which fictional life is projected through

-structural untidiness and waywardness Puthumaippiththan put nothing
+To overcome structural untidiness and waywardness

-but his own ability to imply, by the choice, association, and order
+Puthumaippiththan put nothing but his own ability to imply, by the

-of words, whether a character was feeling and speaking with anger,
+choice, association, and order of words, whether a character was

-bitterly.
-Where he thought he would fail lie brought to play his
+quickly or slowly; ironically or bitterly.
+Where he thought he would

-mastery of the language which gave his stories that enchanting
+fail lie brought to play his mastery of the language which gave his

-up by many in the succeeding generations of writers.
+are taken up by many in the succeeding generations of writers.

 Puthumaippiththan's contribution to Modern Tamil literature is